argoproj-archive/docs/content/yaml/argo_tutorial_6_execute_selenium_tests.md

   ![Screenshot_Selenium_Test_Workflow](./../../images/Selenium_test_workflow_successful.png)

-## Viewing the Test Outputs and Artifacts
+### Viewing the Test Outputs and Artifacts

 To view the video output of the Selenium test, go to the specific Job, click **Workflow**, hover your mouse over a container, click **ACTIONS** and select **Download artifact VIDEO** or **Browse artifact VIDEO**.

 To view a report of the test, go to the **E2E_TEST** container and click **Download artifact REPORT**.

-## Viewing Information for a Test Failure
+### Viewing Information for a Test Failure

 To view a report of the test failure,  go to the specific Job, click **Workflow**, hover your mouse over the container with a "red" circle, click **ACTIONS**, and select **Browse artifact REPORT**.
 A dialog opens displaying the results and highlighting the lines that failed.

-## Customize Your YAML Files
+## Customize Your Selenium Workflow
 1. In your own repo, create a directory called `.argo`.
 (The Argo Workflow engine uses this directory to look for the YAML files to run for a containerized workflow.)
 1. Copy the YAML templates you ran in the sample workflow from the `.argo` directory in  [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/) to the `.argo` folder you just created in your repo.
 1. Customize the `selenium_all_ax.yaml` file by specifying your own app to test or adding more steps.

 	For more details about writing the YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

-After you integrate your repo with Argo, the Argo Web UI will display your source code commits in the **Timeline** menu item.
+1. Integrate your repo with Argo.
+In Argo Web UI, select **Administration->Integrations->SCM**.
+Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Customized Selenium Test Workflow

-You have two options for running your customized DinD build workflow:
+You have two options for running your selenium workflow:

  * **Manually**

 	1. Go to **Timeline** menu, select a commit and click **Create a New Job**.
 	1. Select the YAML templates to create a job, click **NEXT**, enter values for the input parameters and click **Submit**.

-    (Optional) If you want to let users run the project from the **Catalog** menu, just copy the `selenium_test_project.yaml` file into the `.argo` directory of your repo. and modify it.
-If you do not want to provide this option, then users can run the workflow against your commits displayed in the **Timelines** menu.
 You can also run all your YAML templates from the **Templates** menu.

+    (Optional) If you want to let users run the project from the **Catalog** menu, just copy the `selenium_test_project.yaml` file into the `.argo` directory of your repo and modify it.

  * **Automatically**
-  	1. Add `commit` and `repo` as input parameters to your workflow as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).
   	2. Create and activate a Policy template to trigger this workflow for every commit as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).

      After you've completed these steps, every time you make a commit in your repo, the Selenium test workflow is automatically triggered.